Saw (film): Plot

-Alison, held at gunpoint, calls her husband and warns him not to believe Adam.
-Adam admits to Gordon that he was paid by Tapp to spy on him, and reveals his knowledge of Gordon's affair with one of his medical students whom he had visited the night he was abducted; Gordon deduces that the affair is the reason why he is being tested.
-Adam finds a photo of Alison and Diana's captor whom Gordon identifies as Zep Hindle, a hospital orderly.
+Held at gunpoint, Alison calls her husband and warns him not to trust Adam, who admits to Gordon that he was paid by Tapp to spy on him, and reveals his knowledge of Gordon's affair with one of his medical students whom he had visited on the night of his abduction.
+Gordon deduces that the affair is the reason why he is being tested.
+Adam finds a photo of Alison and Diana's captor, whom Gordon identifies as Zep Hindle, an orderly at his hospital.

-Once the clock strikes six, Zep, seeing that Gordon has still not killed Adam, moves to murder Alison and Diana, but Alison frees herself and fights him.
+Zep, seeing that Gordon has still not killed Adam, moves to murder Alison and Diana, but Alison frees herself and fights him.
 The struggle attracts Tapp's attention, and he saves Alison and Diana before chasing Zep to the sewers, where he is shot in the chest after a brief fight.
-Gordon, only aware of the gunshots and screaming, is shocked and loses reach of the cell phone.
+Gordon, only aware of the gunshots and screaming, is shocked but cannot reach his cell phone.
 In desperation, he saws off his foot and shoots Adam with the corpse's revolver.
-Zep enters the bathroom to kill Gordon but Adam, having survived the gunshot, bludgeons him to death with a toilet tank lid.
+Zep enters the bathroom to kill Gordon, but Adam, having survived the gunshot, bludgeons him to death with the toilet tank lid.
 Gordon crawls out of the bathroom to find help while Adam searches Zep's body for a key.
-He finds another tape, revealing that Zep was just another victim of Jigsaw following rules to obtain an antidote for a slow-acting poison in his body.
+He finds another tape, which reveals that Zep was just another victim of Jigsaw, following rules to obtain the antidote for a slow-acting poison in his body.

-The corpse in the room rises and is revealed to be John Kramer, who is the real Jigsaw Killer.
-He tells Adam that the key to his ankle chain was in the bathtub; it went down the drain when Adam had first awoken and drained the water.
-Horrified, Adam attempts to shoot John with Zep's gun, but John electrically shocks him through his chain, exits the bathroom before sealing the door, leaving Adam to die.
+The "corpse" lying in the room suddenly rises to its feet; it turns out to be John Kramer, who is the real Jigsaw Killer.
+John tells Adam that the key to his chain was in the bathtub; it went down the drain when Adam had first awoken and drained the water.
+Adam attempts to shoot John with Zep's gun, but John electrically shocks him through his chain.
+John exits the bathroom before sealing the door, leaving Adam alone to die.